KathPra/DCBM/README.md

    - Contains segmented images.
    - Includes embeddings in the `Seg_embs/` subdirectory.

-We also provide multiple Jupyter notebooks in `gcbm_training/` to facilitate training and hyperparameter tuning.
+We also provide multiple Jupyter notebooks in `dcbm_training/` to facilitate training and hyperparameter tuning.

 #### Using Your Own Datasets

-To apply the code to a new dataset, modify the relevant sections in `utils/gcbm.py` as indicated by the `TODO` comments.
+To apply the code to a new dataset, modify the relevant sections in `utils/dcbm.py` as indicated by the `TODO` comments.

-#### GCBM Visualization
+#### DCBM Visualization

-Explore interactive explanations with GCBM across different datasets using the Jupyter notebooks in `interpretation/`.
+Explore interactive explanations with DCBM across different datasets using the Jupyter notebooks in `interpretation/`.

 ---